-At Pedodontics, P.C., we're proud to provide expert orthodontic care to patients throughout the Omaha, NE area.
-Our doctors and highly trained team of orthodontic specialists work with every patient individually, designing a personalized treatment plan focused on helping the patient achieve a beautiful smile in the long term.
-While braces are the most common and one of the most effective treatments we offer, in many cases, we'll need to pair braces with an additional orthodontic appliance to achieve the best possible result.
+At Pedodontics, P.C., we’re proud to provide expert orthodontic care to patients throughout the Omaha, NE area.
+Our doctors and highly trained team of orthodontic specialists work with every patient individually, designing a personalized treatment plan focused on helping the patient achieve a beautiful smile.
+While braces are the most common and one of the most effective treatments we offer, in many cases, we’ll need to pair braces with an additional orthodontic appliance to achieve the best possible result.

 Removable & Fixed Expanders

-Fixed and removable palatal expanders are a class of orthodontic appliances that act to widen the upper jaw, creating more space for teeth and treating many problems like crowding or crossbite.
+We offer both fixed and removable palatal expander appliances that act to widen the upper jaw, creating more space for teeth and treating many problems like crowding or crossbite.
 In children, the upper jaw is actually split in half – so by applying a gentle, constant force on either half, we can push the jaw apart and stimulate bone growth in the middle, effectively widening the upper jaw.
-We offer both fixed expanders, which act to widen the upper jaw, and removable retainer expanders, which work more by "tipping" the teeth, although they can also widen the jaw.
+Fixed expanders act to widen the upper jaw.
+Removable retainer expanders work by “tipping” the teeth although they can also widen the jaw.